andrematiello/jornada_workshop01/EN-README.md

 ### This project delivers a complete and professional ETL pipeline, following Data Engineering best practices, with a focus on:

-🔹 **Modularity**: each step separated with a single responsibility: Extract, Transform, and Load.
+🔹 Modularity: each step separated with a single responsibility: Extract, Transform, and Load.
-🔹 **Testability**: automated tests with Pytest at each step, ensuring code quality and safe evolution.
+🔹 Testability: automated tests with Pytest at each step, ensuring code quality and safe evolution.
-🔹 **Observability**: structured logging system, with automatic generation of log files identified by date and time, allowing complete traceability of each execution.
+🔹 Observability: structured logging system, with automatic generation of log files identified by date and time, allowing complete traceability of each execution.
-🔹 **Automation**: sequential and validated execution of the entire process, with immediate stop in case of failure, avoiding error propagation.
+🔹 Automation: sequential and validated execution of the entire process, with immediate stop in case of failure, avoiding error propagation.
-🔹 **Clear documentation**: objective guidelines on execution, project structure, and data flow, facilitating maintenance and scalability.
+🔹 Clear documentation: objective guidelines on execution, project structure, and data flow, facilitating maintenance and scalability.
-🔹 **Aesthetics and usability**: enriched with emojis and friendly messages to make execution more visual and intuitive.
+🔹 Aesthetics and usability: enriched with emojis and friendly messages to make execution more visual and intuitive.

 ---